docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 #### Example Quadlet file

+???+ example

     1. Create your DMS Quadlet at `~/.config/containers/systemd/dms.container` with the example content shown below.
+        - Adjust settings like `HostName` as needed.
+You may prefer a different convention for your `Volume` host paths.
+        - Some syntax like systemd specifiers and Podman's `UIDMap` value are explained in detail after this example.
-2. Run [`systemctl --user daemon-reload`][systemd-docs::systemctl::daemon-reload], which will trigger the Quadlet service generator (_required whenever you adjust config in `dms.container`_).
+    2. Run [`systemctl --user daemon-reload`][systemd-docs::systemctl::daemon-reload], which will trigger the Quadlet service generator.
+This command is required whenever you adjust config in `dms.container`.
     3. You should now be able to start the service with `systemctl --user start dms`.

 ```ini title="dms.container"
 [Unit]